evilusean/Khan/Trig-PreCalc/PL-PreCalculus.md

 * **$\cos(\cos^{-1} 1.3) = \text{Undefined}$**
     * The domain of $\cos^{-1}$ is $[-1, 1]$.
 Since $1.3$ is outside this domain, there is no angle on the unit circle that produces an $x$-coordinate of $1.3$.
 Therefore, it is undefined.
+## 2026-June-28 - How to Find Inverse Trigonometric Functions (Precalculus - Trigonometry 19) :